How Each Covered Equipment Protects Your Home

 Backwater Valves

 A backwater valve is a valve typically installed on your home’s main sewer line.
-It protects your home against sewage backups from the municipal system during heavy rainfall when the city lines become overwhelmed and wastewater flows backward towards your home.
+It protects your home against sewage backups from the municipal system during heavy rainfall when the city lines become overwhelmed, and wastewater may flow backward towards your home.

-If your home has a basement or if the ground floor sits less than 30 cm above street level, the risk of sewer backup is way higher.
-All of this makes backwater valves an essential solution for protecting your home from costly and messy backups.
+If your home has a basement or sits less than 30 cm above street level, your risk of sewer backup is much higher, making a backwater valve essential for protecting your home.

 - In July 2024, flash floods across Toronto and southern Ontario caused over $940 million in insured damages. (source)